-There are many DMARDs available the most commonly prescribed is Methotrexate (Metoject®, Rheumatrex®, Methoxtrexate Sodium®, generics) and Leflunomide (Arava®, generics).
-A newer DMARD that has been approved is Tofacitinib (Xeljanz®) which targets an enzyme that is responsible for inflammation.
+There are many DMARDs available the most commonly

+prescribed is Methotrexate (Metoject®, Rheumatrex®, Methoxtrexate Sodium®, generics) and Leflunomide (Arava®, generics).
+A newer DMARD that has been approved is Tofacitinib (Xeljanz®) or upatacitinib (Rinvoq®) which targets an enzyme that is responsible for inflammation.